Kate Chopin: Life

 This novel, her best-known work, is the story of a woman trapped within the confines of an oppressive society.
 Out of print for several decades, it was rediscovered in the 1970s, when there was a wave of new studies and appreciation of women's writings.
 The novel has been reprinted and now is widely available.
-It has been critically acclaimed for its writing quality and importance as an early feminist work of the South.
+It has been critically acclaimed for its writing quality and importance as an example of early feminist literature of the South.

 Critics suggest that such works as The Awakening were scandalous and therefore not socially embraced.
-Chopin was discouraged by the lack of acceptance, but she continued to write, turning to the short story.
-In 1900, she wrote "The Gentleman from New Orleans."
+Chopin was discouraged by the lack of acceptance, but she continued to write, primarily writing short stories.
+In 1900, she wrote "The Gentleman from New Orleans".
 That same year she was listed in the first edition of Marquis Who's Who.
-However, she never made much money from her writing, getting by on the investments she made locally in Louisiana and St. Louis of the inheritance from her mother's estate.
+However, she never earned a significant amount of money from her writing, instead living off of the investments she made locally in Louisiana and St. Louis of the inheritance from her mother's estate.

 While visiting the St. Louis World's Fair on August 20, 1904, Chopin suffered a brain hemorrhage.
 She died two days later, at the age of 54.
 She was interred in Calvary Cemetery in St. Louis.